 This unit uses R-410A, which is an ozone-friendly HFC refrigerant.
 The unit must be installed with a matching indoor coil and line set.
-A filter drier approved for use with R-410A is factory installed on the -36 model and shipped loose with the unit on the -60 model.
+A filter drier approved for use with R-410A is installed in the unit.

 IMPORTANT: This product has been designed and manufactured to meet ENERGY STAR criteria for energy efficiency when matched with appropriate coil components.
 However, proper refrigerant charge and proper air flow are critical to achieve rated capacity and efficiency.
 Installation of this product should follow the manufacturer's refrigerant charging and air flow instructions.
 Failure to confirm proper charge and airflow may reduce energy efficiency and shorten equipment life.